aeternity/protocol/specification/serializations.md

 RLP ensures that the serialization is a non-empty byte array.

-Objects in Æternity are encoded as lists of fields, where the two first fields describe the object type and the object version.
+Objects in æternity are encoded as lists of fields, where the two first fields describe the object type and the object version.

 ```